cmgoffena13/MLOps-Explained/README.md

 ## Data Science Workflow Steps (Dev vs Prod)

- 1. Preprocess Data - Transform data into a usable format for ML Model
+ **1. Preprocess Data - Transform data into a usable format for ML Model**
     a.
 Dev: This includes feature creation and data cleaning.
 Multiple iterations and experimentation.
     b.
 Prod: Utilize an official feature table and apply any adjustments.
 (Feature table is loaded on a schedule by Data Engineering)
- 2. Create Training Dataset (and Test Dataset if applicable)
+ **2. Create Training Dataset (and Test Dataset if applicable)**
     a.
 Dev: Test multiple different splits on dataset for optimal split
     b.
 Prod: Intakes established configuration for split and applies
- 3. Train the ML Model on Training Dataset
+ **3. Train the ML Model on Training Dataset**
- 4. Evaluate the ML Model Predictions (if applicable)
+ **4. Evaluate the ML Model Predictions (if applicable)**
     a.
 Dev: Iterate through multiple parameter testing to compare evaluation results
     b.
 Prod: Run evaluation and have deployment check
      - First Deploy: rmse < BUSINESS_THRESHOLD, fail
      - Retrain: rmse < CURRENT_PROD_MODEL_RMSE, fail
- 5. Serve the Model
+ **5. Serve the Model**
     a.
 Dev: Often PoC to demonstrate
     b.
 Prod: Register the model to a Model Registry
       - A separate serving service can then pull the latest model to utilize for predictions